The questions that were on everybody's minds at least once in 2017: what is a Bitcoin, and how does Bitcoin work?

 You can also pay with bank transfer!
 I recommend using the LocalBitcoins.

 This is the least common way to buy Bitcoin.
 There are not many Bitcoin ATMs in the world, so you will have to use this map to see if there is one near you.
 If there is, you can go to it and buy your Bitcoin using cash, but the fees are expensive — 5-10%.

-To learn more about Bitcoin ATMs, P2P exchanges and broker exchanges, read our How to Buy Bitcoin guide.
+To learn more about Bitcoin ATMs, P2P exchanges and broker exchanges, read our guide on how to buy cryptos.
 In that guide, I give you full instructions on setting up your wallet, verifying your identity and buying Bitcoin with each payment method.